Portella della Ginestra massacre: The massacre

-On 1 May 1947, hundreds of mostly poor peasants gathered at Portella della Ginestra, three kilometers from the town of Piana degli Albanesi on the way to San Giuseppe Jato for the traditional international Labour Day parade.
+On 1 May 1947, hundreds of mostly poor peasants gathered at Portella della Ginestra, three kilometres from the town of Piana degli Albanesi on the way to San Giuseppe Jato for the traditional international Labour Day parade.
 At 10:15, the Communist party secretary from Piana degli Albanesi began to address the crowd when gunfire broke out.
 It was later determined that machine guns had been fired from the surrounding hills, as well as by men on horseback.
 Eleven people were killed, including four children, Serafino Lascari (15), Giovanni Grifò (12), Giuseppe Di Maggio (13) and Vincenza La Fata (8).
 Twenty-seven people were wounded, including a little girl who had her jaw shot off.

 The attack was attributed to the bandit and separatist leader Salvatore Giuliano.
 His aim had been to punish local leftists for the recent election results.
-In an open letter he took sole responsibility for the murders and claimed that he had only wanted his men to fire above the heads of the crowd; the deaths had been a mistake.
+In an open letter, he took sole responsibility for the murders and claimed that he had only wanted his men to fire above the heads of the crowd; the deaths had been a mistake.

 Until the massacre, Giuliano had been regarded by many as a modern-day Robin Hood who stole from (and even kidnapped) wealthy Sicilians to help the impoverished Sicilians.
 The shooting of children and peasants at Ginestra, however, outraged his former admirers, and a bounty of three million lire ($13,200 in 1947, $150,000 in 2019) was offered by the Italian government for Giuliano's capture.

 The massacre created a national scandal.
 The Communist-controlled Italian General Confederation of Labour called a general strike in protest against the massacre.
 According to newspaper reports hints at the possibility of civil war were heard as Communist leaders harangued meetings of 6,000,000 workers who struck throughout Italy in protest against the May Day massacre in Sicily.

 The Minister of the Interior, the Christian Democrat Mario Scelba, reported to Parliament the next day that so far as the police could determine, the Portella della Ginestra shooting was non-political.
 Bandits notoriously infested the valley in which it occurred, said Scelba.
 Li Causi disagreed and charged that the Mafia had perpetrated the attack, in cahoots with the large landowners, monarchists and the rightist Common Man's Front.
 The debate ended in a fist fight between the left and the right.
 Nearly 200 deputies took part in the brawl.